Max-Poettke/Snake-Game-Prototype/README.md

 - When crashing into yourself, the starting point of the enemies would be inside yourself so there would be a track overlap

 Plans:
-- Make enemy movement smoother
+// Make enemy movement smoother (Finished)
-- Create actual projectiles
+- Create actual projectiles (Prio)
 - Create different enemies and towers
 - Create a lives counter or similar game-mechanic
 - Create a UI for selecting tower types